Offered in Partnership with the National Park Service Olmsted Center for Landscape Preservation

 Enrollment is limited to 18.
 A permission number is required from the instructor.

-A six-week, 3-credit summer field school is being planned to inventory the historic hiking trail system at Acadia National Park, Maine.
-Additional details will be announced in spring 2014.
+A six-week, 3-credit field school in the ESF summer session is being planned to inventory the landscape of the historic hiking trail system at Acadia National Park, Maine.
+Originally planned for summer 2014, the field school has been postponed to summer 2015.
+Details will be announced in spring 2015.

 For more information, contact: